col/knock-knock-server/README.md

 2. Launch browser and go to localhost:3000

 ## Usage - Run Client

-1. Launch browser and go to localhost:3000/countdown/5 to start a countdown timer of 5 minutes
+1. No client to run yet

 # To connect to a device/module (THE THING)
 Plug the USB cable from the device to your machine

 1. Run `ls /dev/cu.usb*` to get the usb connection name.
 For example: `/dev/cu.usbmodem1421`
 2. Copy `usbmodem1421` for the tty command
 3. Run `screen /dev/tty.usbmodem1421 115200`